chris104957/django-carrot/README.rst

 Full documentation
 ------------------

-The full documentation is available at `www.django-carrot.com <http://www.django-carrot.com>`
+The full documentation is available at `www.django-carrot.com <http://www.django-carrot.com>`_

 Support
 -------

-If you are having any issues, please `log an issue <https://github.com/chris104957/django-carrot/issues/new>`
+If you are having any issues, please `log an issue <https://github.com/chris104957/django-carrot/issues/new>`_

 License
 -------

 The project is licensed under the Apache license.

+Icons made by Trinh Ho from `www.flaticon.com <www.flaticon.com>`_ is licensed by CC 3.0 BY